OMENScan/AChoirX/README.md

 11/27/2025 - AChoirX v10.01.75 - Release 1.75 - Add a Packager and UnPacker to allow creating customized versions                      of AChoirX by Appending a Zip File to the end of the program instead of requiring a recompile with an embedded zip.
 The logic is: 1.
 First - Try local Scripts and program, 2.
 Next - Try to unzip any packaged zip, 3.
 Last - Unzip the embedded zip compiled into the executable.
 This creates an extremely flexible way to deploy custom programs and scripts.

 12/01/2025 - AChoirX v10.01.76 - Release 1.76 - Minor Log Copy change.

+12/13/2025 - AChoirX v10.01.77 - Release 1.77 - Do not allow multiple Toolkits to be embedded.
+A security feature to help prevent abuse of AChoirX toolkit embedding.